rkhamis/0-orchestrator/docs/storagecluster/setup.md

 # Setup a Storage Cluster

-Setting up a storage cluster is achieved through the resource pool API exposed by the resource pool server.
+Setting up a storage cluster is achieved through the resource pool API exposed by the Resource Pool API Server.

 So you first need to setup a G8OS resource pool, as documented in [G8OS Resource Pool Setup](/docs/setup/setup.md).

-Once the resource pool is setup, following storage cluster API endpoint is exposed by the resource pool server:
+Once the resource pool is setup, following storage cluster API endpoint is exposed by the Resource Pool API Server:

 ![](storageclusterapi.png)